sballano/nspanel_thermostat/README.md

 You can also choose to change the temperature sensor used to regulate the thermostat to an external sensor.

-Beware that this will mean the thermostat is no longer "self conained", if your Home Assistant or you wifi fail your thermostat will no longer operate.
+Beware that this will mean the thermostat is no longer "self contained", if your Home Assistant or you wifi fail your thermostat will no longer operate.
 This would lead to the contact being constantly open or constantly closed which could leat to a potentially dangerous situation.

 It could be made that if the sensor is not updated in a certain time the thermostat reverts back to the internal sensor, gives an alarm and is switched to a safe state.